SelfAdvertiser Review: Everything You Should Know

-Dayparting: use this feature if you need to set certain days of the week or hours for delivery of push-notifications.
+Dayparting: use this feature if you need to set certain days of the week or hours for the delivery of push notifications.

 However, this time there is no need to fill in all fields – just copy the campaign you created before, then change the description and images.